harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/google-cloud-functions/google-functions.md

 - For Google Cloud Functions 1st gen, Harness supports both Google Cloud Storage and Google Cloud Source.
 - We support OpenID Connect (OIDC) authentication in Google Cloud Functions, enabling seamless integration with OIDC-compliant identity providers for enhanced security and user management.

-To configure OIDC authentication in Kubernetes, navigate to account/project settings.
+To configure OIDC authentication in GCP, navigate to account/project settings.

 Select **New Connector**, select **GCP**